lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 ![](/images/vscode_remote_fingerprint.png)

-And you are connected!
-It should look similar too:
+And you are connected 🎉 It should look similar to the below image.

+If you don't see a terminal open at the bottom or side of VS Code, you can open a terminal by selecting **Terminal** from the top ribbon menu and selecting **New Terminal** (makes sure to remember the key binding for later 😎)

 ![](/images/vscode_remote_connected.png)